IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 1. [Understanding the Update function](#5-Understanding-the-Update-function)
 1. [Understanding KubeBuilder Markers](#6-Understanding-KubeBuilder-Markers)

-In this tutorial, we will cover the custom controller code for the Memcached Operator, found [here](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/memcached_controller.go).
+In this article, we will cover the custom controller code for the Memcached Operator, found [here](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/memcached_controller.go).

 ## 1. Reconcile function overview